Allocation of Parental Responsibilities vs. “Custody”

 Sometimes in order to assist the court in examining these factors to determine the best interests of the child, the court will appoint a Guardian ad Litem for the minor child.
 This is usually a licensed attorney who has qualified to become a Guardian ad Litem through county certifications and works as the eyes and ears for the court.
 The Guardian ad Litem investigates the child’s family, parents, and those who have regular contact with the child and are involved in his or her life.
 The Guardian ad Litem evaluates the child’s situation and will make recommendations to the court regarding issues such as custody, visitation, and removal from the State, if that is at issue.
 In most cases, the Court will order both parents to equally share the cost of the Guardian ad Litem.
 However, depending on the income situations of the parties and circumstances of the custody litigation, the Court can assign a lesser or greater share of the expense to one of the parties.

-Please note, that as of July 1, 2017, Illinois will be adopting new child support calculation guidelines based on income sharing in which both parents shall owe a duty of support regardless of with whom the children reside and the amounts paid will be off-set.
-Therefore, as of July 1, 2017, the above-mentioned percentage guidelines will no longer be applicable when calculating child support.
+On July 1, 2017, Illinois adopted a new child support calculation guidelines based on income sharing in which both parents shall owe a duty of support regardless of with whom the children reside and the amounts paid will be off-set.

-In addition to the above child support percentages, the obligor parent may be ordered to contribute financially to health insurance, daycare expenses, educational expenses, and even extracurricular expenses of the minor children.
+The obligor parent paying child support may be ordered to contribute financially to health insurance, daycare expenses, educational expenses, and extracurricular expenses of the minor children.